The Joy Of Simplicity -- Mischief Makers Review

 One thing I absolutely love about the game are its bosses and NPCs.

-The NPCs are fun to talk to and are often key in finding solutions to the many puzzles that plague the entire thing, whilst the bosses are fun to look at and challenging to take down, requiring a lot of practice and carefully-planned execution in order to defeat them after a certain point in the game.
-They are fun and keep the game feeling fresh through the frequency in which you face them (not too often as to result annoying and not too rarely as to make you forget that they are even there).
+The NPCs are fun to talk to and are often key in finding solutions to the many puzzles that plague the entire thing, whilst the bosses are great to look at and challenging to take down, requiring a lot of practice and carefully-planned execution in order to defeat them after a certain point in the game.
+They are interesting and keep the game feeling fresh through the frequency in which you face them (not too often as to result annoying and not too rarely as to make you forget that they are even there).
 Some can be wrecked in a matter of seconds, whilst others would keep you in your toes, begging for the final blow to land so you can be done with them.
-It's fun (although a little frantic) and I had fun fighting with many of them, particularly after learning their patterns and what the game actually wanted me to do with them.
+It's amusing (although a little frantic) and I had fun fighting with many of them, particularly after learning their patterns and what the game actually wanted me to do with them.

 I have praised this one a lot, and it has been deserved but... are there any negatives?
 Yes.